alexknuckles/ultrasuite/README.md

    python gui.py
    ```
    The legacy command `python app.py` still runs the server only.
+   PDF exports will open in a separate pywebview window when running this way.
 3. Open `http://localhost:5000` in your browser if you prefer using a web browser.

 All data stays on your machine; no external services are required.